OSC/ood-documentation/source/customizations.rst

 This configuration is expected to be a colon (:) separated list of GLOBs.

-Here's an example of of this configuration with three such GLOBs that allow for shell access into any compute node in our three clusters.
+Here's an example of this configuration with three such GLOBs that allow for shell access into any compute node in our three clusters.

 .. code:: shell